Worklytics/psoxy/docs/api-data-sanitization.md

 ### Response Schema Specification

 A "response schema" is a "JSON Schema Filter" structure, specifying how response (which must be JSON) should be filtered.
+Using this, you can implement a "default deny" approach to sanitizing API fields in a manner that may be more convenient than using JSON paths with conditional negations (a redact transform with a JSON path that matches all but an explicit list of named fields is the other approach to implementing 'default deny' style rules).

-Our implementation attempts to align to the [JSON Schema](https://json-schema.org/specification-links.html) specification, with some variation as it is intended for *filtering* rather than *validation*.
+Our "JSON Schema Filter" implementation attempts to align to the [JSON Schema](https://json-schema.org/specification-links.html) specification, with some variation as it is intended for *filtering* rather than *validation*.
 But generally speaking, you should be able to copy the JSON Schema for an API endpoint from its [OpenAPI specification](https://swagger.io/specification/) as a starting point for the